Learning and development: the importance of training your team

-This research follows a recent study into the UK skills gap, conducted by totaljobs and Robert Walters, which shows that just 1 in 10 companies are confident they will find the hires they need in 2018.
+This research follows a recent study into the UK skills gap, conducted by Totaljobs and Robert Walters, which shows that just 1 in 10 companies are confident they will be able to make the hires their business needs.

 With these two things in mind, alongside rising candidate demands and with unemployment at its lowest since the mid-70s, it seems that the importance of employee retention has never been higher.